- Part 1 - EcommerceDDD overview

 A quick overview of this project

-Suppose you check the project’s Git history; you’ll notice it changed from a simple monolith, barely touching the concept of event sourcing and a very thin limiter for the bounded contexts delimited by a namespacing scheme, to gradually moving to a more robust microservice-based architecture, yet a very straightforward implementation of event sourcing.
+Suppose you check the project’s Git history; you’ll notice it changed from a simple monolith, barely touching the concept of event sourcing and a rough boundary between contexts defined only by a namespacing scheme, to gradually moving to a more robust microservice-based architecture, yet a very straightforward implementation of event sourcing.
 I called this whole refactoring v2 because of that.

 It’s also worth mentioning that this move started to introduce a lot of accidental complexity, so I had to cut or replan things to keep them simple.
-However, increasing complexity is inevitable due to the need to handle new needs.
+However, increasing complexity is inevitable as new requirements emerge.
 Moving from one architectural approach to another requires a clear plan and a thorough understanding of the complexity of maintaining and scaling your application.
 I advocate that architecture evolves as needed and not for mere deliberate choice.
 A decentralized design requires more mechanisms to handle the load, connect boundaries, and revert transactions when needed.

-If you are already well versed in Domain-driven Design or Event Sourcing and are more interested in checking how to implement Event Sourcing using Marten, you likely jump straight to Part 4.
+If you are already well versed in Domain-driven Design or Event Sourcing and are more interested in checking how to implement Event Sourcing using Marten, you can jump straight to Part 4.

 High-Level System Architecture